The Look of Love Is In Your Eyes...

 "You?" the title card reads.
 The next two title cards are some of the most beautiful and heartfelt lines of 'dialogue' in film.
 The Tramp: "You can see now?"
 The Flower Girl: "Yes, I can see now".
 We close City Lights on his face, one filled with love and hope.

 Obviously the last two lines of City Lights are loaded with subtext beyond what is actually being referred to.
 Chaplin, who also directed the film and wrote both the script and the score, created a beautiful moment here, one of the most touching and heartbreaking in film.
 The juxtaposition of his rags and her success and elegance is beautifully filmed.

 However, it is hard not to like the Tramp himself, and Chaplin's performance is wonderful.
-Apart from how he is able to move his body (such as when he finds it difficult to walk across a polished dance floor), his character is so endearing.
+Apart from his physicality, there is the character himself, who is so endearing.
 With his bowler hat and cane, he tries so hard to appear as a respectable bourgeois gentleman when he obviously is not a man of wealth and sophistication.
-We see this when the Millionaire takes him to an exclusive dance hall: he is so unaccustomed to good food he can't tell that a streamer thrown in celebration ISN'T part of his meal.
+We see this when the Millionaire takes him to an exclusive dance hall: he is so unaccustomed to good food he can't tell that a streamer thrown in celebration isn't part of his meal.

 In their silence, they've said all there is to say about love.